ryanygu/lost-ark-tools/README.md

 password: test123
 ```

-Will be able to do a live demo of user registration upon request.
+Will be able to do a live demo of user registration and an admin account upon request.

-## More details
+## Details

+This is a MERN stack app hosted on AWS EC2 with an Ubuntu server with NGINX.

+Major features:
+- Email signup and verification
+- JWT authentication with browser cookie based refreshing
+- RESTful API
+- Role based access control (Admin, User, etc.)

 See the READMEs in `/frontend` and `/backend` for more details.